 Nature Bag Books

 While our Nature Bag books will most definitely look different from yours, it really ought to carry an array of Field Guides.
-Peterson Field Guides are often a good choice, but there are plenty out there to choose from.
+Peterson Field Guides or Audubon Society Guides are often a good choice, but there are plenty out there to choose from.

 You can put ALL of your field guides in, or just focus on 1-2 and rotate them out.

-I also have the tome Handbook of Nature Study by Anna Comstock.
+I also have the 900 page tome Handbook of Nature Study by Anna Comstock.

-This is an old, big book full of information, stories, lessons, and black and white photos of plants, animals, and so much more!
-While I find this book to be rather cumbersome when trying to look up something you’ve seen on your nature walks, it is a good resource and would be fun just to go through as a family.
+This is one of those “must-haves” in the Charlotte Mason homeschool world.
+It is an old, big book full of information, stories, lessons, and black and white photos of plants, animals, and so much more!
+While I find this book to be rather cumbersome when trying to look up something you’ve seen on your nature walks, it is a good resource for when you get home, and would be fun just to go through as a family.

 One of my favorite books in our Nature Bag is Tracks, Scats, and Signs!

 We’ve had this book for years, and it is chock full of illustrations and information that are truly useful to your nature study.
-I am hoping to add to my collection of the Take-Along Guides!
-Here are a few of the other titles:
+In fact, all of the Take-Along Guides are fantastic and well worth the investment for your Nature Study Bag!
+Here are a couple to get you started:

 I have another book in the Nature Bag that is more for me than the kids – The Forager’s Harvest.